-Everyone who works in an enterprise SaaS organization knows the importance of creating a customer-centric onboarding and implementation process.
-It serves as the base for providing customer experience and satisfaction which in turn helps in customer retention.
-Statistics depict that, a 5% increase in customer retention can help you raise your profits from 25-95%.
+Everyone in an enterprise SaaS organization knows the importance of creating a customer-centric onboarding and SaaS implementation process.
+It serves as the base for providing customer experience and satisfaction, which helps in customer retention.
+Statistics depict that a 5% increase in customer retention can help you raise your profits from 25-95%.

-However, not all Saas organizations have a proper onboarding and implementation process in place.
-Click here to know the best onboarding and implementation practices.
+However, not all SaaS organizations have a proper onboarding and implementation process.

-While customer onboarding helps the customers get acquainted with your product/service, SaaS implementation is a never ending phase.
-You will work day in and day out to ensure that the customer uses your product and clear any hiccups they may come across while using your product/service.
+While customer onboarding helps the customers get acquainted with your product/service, SaaS implementation is a never-ending phase.
+You will work daily to ensure that the customer uses your product and clear any hiccups they may encounter while using your product/service.

-Not making mistakes is as important as following the best practices.
-There are chances that you might have a dedicated team and project manager to handle the projects yet somehow the customers are not feeling satisfied.
+Making mistakes is as important as following the best practices.
+You may have a dedicated team and project manager to handle the projects, but the customers are unsatisfied.
 Then there is a high chance that you are making these mistakes.

-Some of the implementation mistakes that commonly happen in a Saas enterprise are given below.
+Some implementation mistakes commonly happening in a SaaS enterprise are given below.

-Sales team must connect the management and the client.
-The meeting held should be useful to understand the requirements of the client.
-To avoid miscommunication during SaaS implementation, a proper onboarding process should be in place.
-Customer onboarding designed with a customer-centric approach will help the customer to feel easy and smooth during the initial stage.
+The sales team must connect with the client.
+The meeting held should help understand the client.
+A proper onboarding process should be in place to avoid miscommunication during SaaS implementation.
+Customer onboarding designed with a customer-centric approach will help the customer feel easy and smooth during the initial stage.

 Every enterprise SaaS would have been started to solve an issue.
-But as years go by, the organization forgets the reason behind its product/service.
-As a part of the organization, you may feel that your product is the best but it won’t matter if your customer does not use it properly.
+But as years pass, the organization needs to remember the reason behind its product/service.
+As a part of the organization, you may feel your product is the best, but it won’t matter if your customer does not use it properly.

-Yes, you and the customer have signed a deal but it only begins from there.
-You need to plan the team members, team leader, project manager, SPOC, cross-functional collaboration, and delivery date.
-Decide when and through what channel the stakeholders and customers would communicate.
+Yes, you and the customer have signed a deal, but it only begins from there.
+You must plan the team members, team leader, project manager, SPOC, cross-functional collaboration, and delivery date.
+Decide when and through what channel the stakeholders and customers will communicate.

 Plan the training period based on your customer’s capacity and skill.
-You have to create a proper workflow structure during SaaS implementation to maximize the output with value and not burden your customers or team members.
+You must create a proper workflow structure during SaaS implementation to maximize the output with value and not burden your customers or team members.

-Training can be considered as the mid-major step between onboarding and implementation process.
+Training is the mid-major step between the onboarding and the implementation process.
 You should be very careful and avoid making mistakes at this stage.

-Your team that works on the project should conduct the training so that they understand the customer’s expectations clearly and explain the product features appropriately.
-Small videos that explain about the features and usage of your product will come handy whenever the customer wants to check for information or clear the doubt.
+Your team that works on the project should conduct the training to understand the customer’s expectations clearly and explain the product features appropriately.
+Small videos explaining your product's characteristics and usage will be useful whenever the customer wants to check for information or clear any doubt.

 Your team members and other cross-functional teams should work together to complete a single project.
 There should be a proper channel to communicate between the teams and the customers so that they are aware of each other’s work during SaaS implementation.